RobinKim-SWEngineer/Android-practice-8-ViewModel/README.md

  - When activity or fragment is re-created, the **ViewModel instance is same** as the one that was created by the first activity.

- - When the activity is finished or fragment is detached, the ViewModel is destroyed and `onCleared()` callback is called to clean up the resources.
+ - When the activity is finished or fragment is detached, the ViewModel object is destroyed and `onCleared()` callback is called to clean up the resources.

 ## How to create ViewModel
- -
+ 1. Add dependency and creat a class that extends ViewModel() class.
+    > ViewModel() is an absract class that contains onCleared() method

+ 2. Create a reference to the ViewModel inside UI controller through `get(Class<T> modelClass)` method from `ViewModelProvider` class.
+    ```
+    class SomeFragment : Fragment() {
+      private lateinit var viewModel: SomeViewModel

+      override fun onCreateView(inflater: LayoutInflater, container: ViewGroup?, savedInstanceState: Bundle?):
+       View? {
+        viewModel = ViewModelProvider(this).get(SomeViewModel::class.java)
+        ...
+     }
+    }
+    ```
+    ViewModelProvider(context).get(..) will create new ViewModel object, or return an existing one if it exists.
+And this instance will not be destroyed as long as the scope is alive.